Azure Security Center quick start guide

 On the Microsoft Azure menu, select Security Center.

 - If you are accessing Security Center for the first time, the Welcome blade opens.
-Select Launch Security Center to open the Security Center blade and to enable data collection.
+Select Launch Security Center to open Security Center.

 Use Security Center